hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 ### Running Terraform outside of Google Cloud

-If you are running terraform outside of Google Cloud, generate a service account key and set the `GOOGLE_APPPLICATION_CREDENTIALS` environment variable to the path of the service account key.
+If you are running terraform outside of Google Cloud, generate a service account key and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the service account key.
 Terraform will use that key for authentication.

 ### Impersonating Service Accounts